2. Attachment and Trust Instead Of Goodies

 Over all the years of dog behaviour I have noticed:

 1. The majority of dogs have their physiological needs met, although there are exceptions.
 However, many dogs would benefit from more normal walks and others from less, or less stressful exercise.
-Nevertheless, I have highlighted this level in light green.
+Nevertheless, I have highlighted this level in light green as satisfactory.

 2. On the other hand, the safety needs of the mentioned 70% of dogs with problematic behaviour are far from being met!
-The dog owner massively underestimates the importance and leaves it to the dog to try to cope with the confrontations and unknown moments by himself.
+Dog owners massively underestimate the importance and leave it to the dog to try to cope with the confrontations and unknown moments by himself.

-Species-appropriate education is missing – who teaches the dog how, in moments that are difficult for him, he can deal with the situation calmly, just as an experienced mother dog or wolf would do?
-In very many cases, this stage should be deposited in dark red!
+Species-appropriate education is missing – which in difficult situations for the dog teaches him how he can deal with the situation calmly, just as an experienced mother dog or wolf would do?
+In very many cases, this stage should be coloured in dark red!

-5. Self-actualisation, which Maslow describes as a growth need, applies more to humans and their desire to exploit their own growth potential.
-I do not (yet) see a well-founded transfer to wolves/dogs, since in nature they mostly move between the first three levels.
+5. Self-actualisation, which Maslow describes as a growth need, probably applies more to humans and their desire to realise their own growth potential.
+I do not (yet) see a well-founded transfer to wolves/dogs, since they mostly move between the first three levels in nature.
 Their everyday life mainly consists of the deficit needs «I want to find food», «I don’t want to be eaten» and if possible «I want to reproduce».

 However, I often see dogs that appear to be in self-actualisation mode ;-).

-Below we look at what we can and should do as dog owners to ensure that a dog’s needs are properly met and that it can be happy and content.
+Below, we will discuss what we as dog owners can and should do to ensure that a dog’s needs are properly met and that he can be happy and content.

 2.2 Dogs need a social environment, or «pack», in which they can develop.
 Therefore, dog owners and trainers must learn the «language» of the dogs